From the editors of Khodorkovsky.com:

 Before his arrest in 2003, Khodorkovsky was firmly engaged in the support of democratic reforms in Russia – indeed he was arrested in the midst of a tour of the country to promote the development of civil society.

-Since being imprisoned, Khodorkovsky continued to challenge the Kremlin, warning of the blight of rampant and growing state corruption.
-In his writings from jail he has continued to push for the development of civil society, the rule of law and a vibrant market economy.
-He has been a vocal exponent of a democratic Russia, criticizing the Kremlin’s so-called “managed democracy”.
+Even after being imprisoned, Khodorkovsky continued to challenge the Kremlin, warning of the blight of rampant and growing state corruption.
+In his writings from jail he continued to push for the development of civil society, the rule of law and a vibrant market economy.
+He was a vocal exponent of a democratic Russia, criticizing the Kremlin’s so-called “managed democracy”.

 In an article entitled “Real political change in Russia is unavoidable”, published in The Guardian with parallel versions published in the New York Times, Focus, Le Monde and Wprost in February 2012, Khodorkovsky welcomed the public protests, calling for his generation to secure change without recourse to violence.
 He set forth his belief that violence could be avoided if civil society and the rule of law are able to flourish and if controls over government bureaucracy lead to reduced corruption, and he affirmed his belief that “the role of our generation is to attempt to change the paradigm without a civil war.”

 Khodorkovsky also reiterated the themes that have marked his public writings in recent years.
 He wrote: